gereeter/auth/README.md

 However, none of the underlying constructions are new cryptography, and all of them have been proven secure.
 The security of the composition is either proven to be secure or can easily be shown under the random oracle model to at least not damage security.

+# Status

+No code is implemented yet, nor are any proofs done.
+The underlying PAKE should be replaced with AuCPace.

 # Threat Model

 TODO: Figure out exactly how much more security we can provide for 2FA.
 It depends on the type of 2FA.